QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: QShield Architecture

-After the entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit in order to model hardware-induced imperfections.
+After the entanglement block, a mixed quantum noise channel $\mathcal{N}^{(1)}_{i,\mathrm{mix}}$ is applied independently to each qubit to accurately model hardware-induced imperfections.

-\subsubsection{Full Entanglement Structure.}
+\subsubsection{Full Entanglement Structure}

-As illustrated in Fig.~\ref{fig:full_entanglement}, the full entanglement structure maximizes inter-qubit interactions by entangling every distinct pair of qubits in the system.
+As illustrated in Fig.~\ref{fig:full_entanglement}, the full entanglement structure maximizes inter-qubit interactions by entangling every distinct pair of qubits within the system.
 For a register of $n$ qubits, this topology requires $\frac{n(n-1)}{2}$ two-qubit entangling operations, resulting in an all-to-all connectivity pattern.
-While this structure offers maximal expressivity, it incurs a quadratic entangling cost and is therefore the most resource-intensive among the considered patterns.
+Although this structure provides maximal expressivity, it incurs a quadratic entangling cost, making it the most resource-intensive among the evaluated configurations.

-In our implementation, the circuit consists of a single variational layer (\(\ell = 1\)), and each layer follows a fixed processing pipeline comprising a variational rotation block, a full entanglement block, and a subsequent mixed noise block.
+In our implementation, the circuit consists of a single variational layer (\(\ell = 1\)) that follows a fixed processing pipeline: a variational rotation block, a full entanglement block, and a subsequent mixed noise block.

-At the beginning of the layer, independent parameterized single-qubit rotations are applied to all qubits.
-The rotation block is defined as
+At the onset of the layer, independent parameterized single-qubit rotations are applied across all qubits.
+The rotation block is mathematically defined as